-If there is an adverse benefit determination, the claimant may request a review by Medica or Alluma by filing an appeal.
-You must file an appeal within 180 days after the date you received notice your claim is denied.
+1. If there is an adverse benefit determination, the claimant may request a review by Medica or Alluma by filing an appeal.
+The claimant must file an appeal within 180 days after the date the claimant receives notice that the claim is denied.